Globalshift.co.uk - copyright © 2009 to 2023; All rights reserved.

-Land masses, islands and oceans are grouped within continents to divide the world into regions.
-However, there are conflicts between tectonic plate, geographical and geopolitical boundaries.
-Sub-divisions used here are based on appropriate links to oil and gas statistics and flows across borders.
+Land masses, islands and oceans are grouped within continents in order to divide the world into regions.
+Conflicts between tectonic plate, geographical and geopolitical boundaries are considered with sub-divisions used here based on appropriate links to oil and gas statistics and flows across borders.

 Geographically, North America, Latin America, Europe, Africa, Asia, Australia, and Antarctica may be regarded as continents.

-The Americas are geologically distinct although Latin America includes Mexico (for geopolitical reasons) even though much of the country is geologically part of North America.
+The Americas are geologically distinct although Mexico is included in Latin America (for geopolitical reasons) even though much of the country is geologically part of North America.

 All of Russia is included in Europe.
-The Middle East (actually a sub-continent of Asia) is considered as a separate region including Turkey and Cyprus, which have geological affinities to Europe.
+The Middle East (actually a sub-continent of Asia) is considered as a separate region including Turkey and Cyprus, although both have geological and political affinities to Europe.

-Countries in Asia and Australasia, including countries of the Pacific, may be grouped together as the Asia-Pacific.
+Countries in Asia and Australasia, including countries of the Pacific, are grouped together as the Asia-Pacific.

 World Group